|

 see two general areas where issues tend to occur, and I've divided up

-the discussion below into these areas:
+the discussion below accordingly.

 Hardware Issues